Ankle Injury at Work

 Temporary Disability Benefits

-Temporary Disability Benefits (TDB) are paid when an injured worker cannot return to work while recovering from their ankle injury.
-These benefits replace a portion of lost wages during this time.
+Temporary Disability Benefits (TDB) are awarded to an injured worker who has been injured to the point where he/she cannot return to his/her job while recovering from his/her ankle injury.
+Temporary Disability Benefits replace a portion of the worker’s lost wages while the worker is recovering.

-In Ontario, California, employees typically receive about two-thirds of their average weekly wage.
-Benefits start after a short waiting period, usually three days, and continue until the worker is cleared to return to work or reaches maximum medical improvement.
+Typically, workers in Ontario, CA, receive approximately two-thirds of their average weekly earnings.
+Temporary Disability Benefits will begin after a brief waiting period of generally three days, and will continue until the worker is cleared to return to work, or until the worker reaches maximum medical improvement.

 Permanent Disability Benefits